The Rogue Prince (House of the Dragon): Plot

-At Driftmark

 Insulted by Viserys rejecting his daughter's hand in marriage, Corlys secretly meets with Daemon, and proposes they form an alliance to retake the Stepstones, using the victory to their mutual advantage.

 Production

 Writing

 "The Rogue Prince" was written by showrunner and executive producer Ryan Condal, who also wrote the pilot episode.

 The title of the episode is named after George R. R. Martin's 2014 novelette of the same name.

 Filming

 The episode was directed by Greg Yaitanes, marking his first time in the Game of Thrones franchise.

 Casting

 The episode stars Paddy Considine as King Viserys I Targaryen, Matt Smith as Prince Daemon Targaryen, Rhys Ifans as Ser Otto Hightower, Steve Toussaint as Lord Corlys Velaryon, Eve Best as Princess Rhaenys Targaryen, Sonoya Mizuno as Mysaria, Fabien Frankel as Ser Criston Cole, Milly Alcock as Young Princess Rhaenyra Targaryen, Emily Carey as Young Alicent Hightower, and Graham McTavish as Ser Harrold Westerling.